davesag/locaternator/README.md

 locaternator
 ============

-A simple jQuery plugin that uses freegeoip.net to determine where you are, and the closest location to you from a given set of locations
+A simple jQuery plugin that uses [freegeoip.net](http://freegeoip.net) to determine where you are, and the closest location to you from a given set of locations.

 ## Usage